ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 }

 ```
-More information on clusters on [https://nodejs.org/api/cluster.html](https://nodejs.org/api/cluster.html)
+More information on clusters on [https://nodejs.org/api/cluster.html](https://nodejs.org/api/cluster.html){: target="blank" rel="noopener noreferrer" }

 ## Finally
 So that's it for this blog post.
-I hope it will be useful for you.
+I hope it was useful to you.
 If you have any suggestions or feel like I've forgotten to mention some important stuff, feel free to comment below.
 I'm currently working on some follow-up tutorials:
 - Building REST APIs with NestJs (TypeScript),